Moment distance index

 Various approaches have been devised to analyze medium and fine spectral resolution data and maximize their use to extract specific information for vegetation biophysical and biochemical properties.
 Combinations of spectral bands, called indices, have been used to diminish the effects of soil background and/or atmospheric conditions while highlighting specific spectral features associated with plant or canopy properties.
-Vegetation indices (VIs) use the concept of band ratio and differences or weighted linear combinations to take advantage of the visible and NIR bands, two important spectral bands for vegetation studies, in measuring the photosynthetic activity of the plant and explore vegetation dynamics.
-There is an extensive list of such indices, including the normalized difference vegetation index (NDVI), ratio-based indices such as the modified simplerRatio, soil-distance-based indices such as the modified soil adjusted vegetation index (MSAVI), and many others.
+Vegetation Indices (VIs) use the concept of band ratio and differences or weighted linear combinations to take advantage of the visible and NIR bands, two important spectral bands for vegetation studies, in measuring the photosynthetic activity of the plant and explore vegetation dynamics.
+There is an extensive list of such indices, including the normalized difference vegetation index, ratio-based indices such as the modified simplerRatio, soil-distance-based indices such as the modified soil adjusted vegetation index, and many others.
 Whereas most indices incorporate two-band or three-band relations – slope-based, distance-based on soil line or optimized (slope-based and distance-based concepts combined) – no approach deals with the raw shape of the spectral curve.
 MDI, however, investigates the shape of the reflectance curve using multiple spectral bands not considered by other indices, which could carry additional spectral information useful for vegetation monitoring.